LED or HID?

 So which lights fulfill all of these requirements the best?

 Currently, there are two types that stand above the rest: COB LED lights and the quantum board style lights.
-They’re both excellent.
-Which one you go with will be a matter of personal preference.
+They both emit white LED light and they’re both excellent.
+Which one you go with will be a matter of personal preference (see a detailed comparison here).

 For COB lights, Optic LED is the primary brand, but not the one I recommend.
 Phlizon makes essentially the same lights, but charges half as much for them.
 There is no reason to pay more for an Optic light.